Shelley Duvall, star of ‘The Shining,’ dead at 75 - Local News 8

 By Lisa Respers France, CNN

-(CNN) — Shelley Duvall, best known for her roles in “The Shining” and several acclaimed Robert Altman films, has died, according to The Hollywood Reporter, citing her longtime partner.
+(CNN) — Shelley Duvall, best known for her roles in “The Shining” and several acclaimed Robert Altman films, has died, according to reports, citing a family spokesperson and her longtime partner.

 She was 75.

-Duvall died in her sleep at their home in Blanco, Texas of complications of diabetes, Dan Gilroy, her life partner, told the publication.
+Duvall died in her sleep at their home in Blanco, Texas of complications of diabetes, Dan Gilroy, her life partner of more than 30 years, told The Hollywood Reporter.

 “My dear, sweet, wonderful life partner and friend left us,” Gilroy said.
 “Too much suffering lately, now she’s free.
 Fly away, beautiful Shelley.”